ShubraChowdhury/AzureMLCapstone/README.md

                             )

 ```
+- n_cross_validations : Is a required value.
+How many cross validations to perform when user validation data is not specified.
+Specify validation_data to provide validation data, otherwise set n_cross_validations or validation_size to extract validation data out of the specified training data.
+- experiment_timeout_minutes : Is the time beyond which the experiment will stop
+- task : The type of task to run.
+Values can be 'classification', 'regression', or 'forecasting' depending on the type of automated ML problem to solve, I have selected "Classification"
+- primary_metric : The metric that Automated Machine Learning will optimize for model selection.
+I have selected "Accuracy"
+- label_column_name : The training labels to use when fitting pipelines during an experiment.
+-  ebable_early_stopping : Allowing AutoMl experiment to stop early when conditions are met
+- enable_onnx_compatible_models: If set to YES this allows the model to be saved as Onnex model

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?